Fourth United States Army: Fourth Army (II)

 The 1937 maneuvers, under the command of Major General George S. Simonds, were actually four separate exercises and were held at Fort Riley, Kansas, and Camp Ripley, Minnesota, for the Seventh Corps Area troops, and at Camp San Luis Obispo, California, and Fort Lewis, Washington, for the Ninth Corps Area troops.
 The next Fourth Army maneuver was also a split exercise, this time under the command of Lieutenant General John L. DeWitt.
 Held in August 1940, the maneuver was conducted near Camp Ripley for the Seventh Corps Area units and at Fort Lewis for the Ninth Corps Area contingent.
 A primary focus of this exercise was to train the army and corps staffs, all of which had been provisionally organized from the corps area staffs.
 Following the 1940 maneuver, the organization of the Fourth Army was changed to reflect the assignment of the III Corps to the troop list and the loss of the VII Corps to the Second Army.
 The Fourth Army Headquarters Company was activated on 18 November 1940 at the Presidio of San Francisco.
 The final maneuver in which the Fourth Army participated prior to World War II was the GHQ Fourth Army maneuvers in southwestern Washington in August and September 1941.
 The exercise included over 120,000 Fourth Army soldiers from Regular Army and National Guard units.
 Following the maneuvers, the Fourth Army headquarters returned to its station at the Presidio of San Francisco, where it was located on 7 December 1941.

 World War II

 Fourth Army remained in the continental United States during World War II, largely responsible for the defense of the West Coast and training tactical units to operate efficiently in combat.

 In 1946-47 the Eighth Service Command at Fort Sam Houston, Texas, was upgraded into the Fourth Army.

 Cold War

 During the 1960s, Fourth Army operated "Tigerland", an infantry training school at Louisiana's Fort Polk that prepared recruits for infantry combat in Vietnam.
+VIII Corps supervised Reserve training within the Army's area, 1958-1968.
 In July 1971, Fourth Army was consolidated with Fifth United States Army at Fort Sam Houston.

 Between 1984 and 1991, Fourth Army was based at Fort Sheridan, Illinois.

+By this time, Army Reserve units were divided into Armies, and each Army controlled several Army Reserve Commands, or ARCOMs, for a total of 20.
+The 83rd, 86th, and 88th ARCOMS were under Fourth Army, located at Fort Sheridan.

 Lieutenant General James R. Hall served as the last commanding general, holding the position from 1989 until Fourth Army was inactivated in 1991.